Professional or Skilled Tradesperson

 While these changes will guarantee mobility in terms of recognition of certification and provide greater opportunities and choice for workers and employers, they do not guarantee anyone a job.
 People who want to move to another province will need to compete for jobs.

-Will skilled workers and professionals moving from province to province incur any new costs, or see any fees eliminated as a result of this agreement?
+Will skilled workers and professionals moving from province to province incur any new costs, or see any fees eliminated as a result of this Agreement?

 Which trades certificates will be recognized by the NWPTA?